 The first 2 Goosanders of the year were seen from Northwick Warth mid afternoon.
 Visible overhead migrants at New Passage in 3 hours this morning included 5 Crossbills, 1350 Chaffinches, 3 Brambling, 6 Siskin, 7 Goldfinch, a Greenfinch, 10 Meadow Pipits, 35 Pied Wagtails, 8 Redwing, 2 Fieldfare and 305 Starlings.
 Other reports from New Passage/Pilning Wetland/Northwick Warth included 3+ Little Egrets, 27 Shoveler, 5 Pintail, a Gadwall, 5 Tufted Duck, 7 Little Grebes, 2 Water Rail, a Black-tailed Godwit, 2 Snipe, 300 Dunlin, 160 Redshank, 50 Turnstones, 48 Lapwing, single Ring-necked Parakeet (1st October record), Coal Tit, Chiffchaff and Blackcap.
 A Short-eared Owl and a Cetti’s Warbler were reported at Chittening Warth.
 Reports from Severn Beach involved 2 Stonechats, single Rock Pipit and Coal Tit.
 Another 6 Crossbills (4 male), 2 Stonechats and a Barn Owl were seen at Aust Warth.

 Good birds keep appearing on the Pilning Wetland and today’s star bird was a Black-necked Grebe on the 1st sentry box pool.
 This is only the second Severnside record, almost 19 years to the day since the first record.
 Other reports from here and New Passage involved a Jack Snipe, 20 Ringed Plover, 50 Turnstones, 350+ Dunlin, 140 Redshank, 4 Lapwing, 3 Little Egrets, 5 Little Grebes, 35 Canada Geese, 8 Pintail, 40+ Shoveler, 4 Tufted Duck, 2 Shelduck, 400 Wigeon/Teal, a Water Rail, a Peregrine, a Cetti’s Warbler, a Water Pipit, 2 Stonechat, 2 Ravens, 2 Grey Wagtails and visible migrants included 6 Swallows, 49 Fieldfares, 27 Redwing, 6 Siskins, single Brambling and Redpoll.
 A Chiffchaff was present in a Severn Beach garden.
-A Short-eared Owl was reported again at Aust Warth this evening.
+A Short-eared Owl was reported again at Aust Warth this evening and a Yellow-browed Warbler was heard calling at Aust Cliff/services.
 Click on the picture below for some Youtube video of the Black-necked Grebe.

 Black-necked Grebe, Pilning Wetland © Mark Coller 17.10.15